-One shortcoming in previous versions of DataSnap was the inability to easily merge changes made on the server into your TClientDataset on the client.
-The user had to resort to using RefreshRecord (or possibly Refresh to repopulate the entire dataset in some cases) to achieve this.
+One shortcoming in previous versions of MIDAS was the inability to easily merge changes made on the server into your TClientDataset on the client.
+One had to resort to using RefreshRecord (or possibly Refresh to repopulate the entire dataset in some cases) to achieve this.